-One of the greatest discoveries in the history of the dodo took place in 1865, where a railway excavation team uncovered a marshland full of preserved dodo bones.
-Mare aux Songes provided the bones to enable scientists to assemble a composite skeleton, made up from several individual dodos.
+One of the greatest discoveries in the history of the dodo took place in 1865, when a railway excavation team uncovered a marshland full of preserved dodo bones.
+Mare aux Songes provided the bones to enable scientists to assemble a composite skeleton, made up of several individual dodos.

 While a composite is not ideal, it is certainly better than a complete absence of a skeleton, and it allowed scientists to gather valuable information about the bird.